Use of Transport (Own Vehicle and Employer’s) at Work

 • paying the road tax

-• paying the car insurance.
-The insurance must also allow other people to drive the vehicle
+• paying the car insurance – the insurance must also allow other people to drive the vehicle

-• paying for the petrol
+• paying for the petrol.

-You will still be required to have a full driving licence to drive your employers vehicle.
+You will still be required to have a full driving licence to drive your employer’s vehicle.

 If the vehicle is one you’ve never driven before, especially if it is a specially adapted vehicle, you will need to receive training on the use of any ramp or specially adapted part.